Silicon quantum dot: History

 Silicon has found extensive use in electronic devices; however, bulk Si has limited optical applications.
 This is largely due to the vertical optical transition between the conduction band and valence band being forbidden because of its indirect band gap.
 In 1990, Leigh Canham showed that silicon wafers can emit light after being subjected to electrochemical and chemical dissolution.
 The light emission was attributed to the quantum confinement effect in the resulting porous silicon.
 This early work provided a foundation for several different types of silicon nanostructures including silicon nanoparticles (quantum dots), silicon nanowires, silicon nanoshells, silicon nanotubes, silicon aerogels, and mesoporous silicon.

 The first reports of silicon quantum dots emerged in the early 1990s demonstrating luminescence from freestanding oxidized silicon quantum dots.
 Recognizing the vast potential of their unique optical properties, many researchers explored, and developed methods to synthesize silicon quantum dots.
-Once these materials could be prepared reliably, methods to passivate the surfaces were critical to rendering these materials solution processable and minimize the affects of oxidation.
+Once these materials could be prepared reliably, methods to passivate the surfaces were critical to rendering these materials solution processable and minimize the effects of oxidation.
 Many of these surface passivation methods draw inspiration from methods that were first developed for silicon wafers and porous silicon.
 Currently, silicon quantum dots are being commercialized by Applied Quantum Materials Inc. (Canada).